Wackelzahn/RPI_VenusOS_Carrier/README.md

 	```
 	  end the editor with "Ctrl+x" and confirm "y" to safe the file.

-10) Copy the file "dbus-adc.conf" from rep to RPI /etc/venus with Bitvise SFTP (or similar program).
+10) Copy the file "dbus-adc.conf" [right click, save link as...](Files/dbus-adc.conf) to RPI /etc/venus with Bitvise SFTP (or similar program).
 Confirm to overwrite the file.
 11) Reboot RPI by entering the command "reboot".
 12) Reconnect via ssh.
 Check with the command
       ```